restaumatic/taskrunner/README.md

   - Only some because there can be benign changes
 - Can dump enough info to reproduce failures
   - For example: hashes of inputs, caches etc.
+- Generate a trace (otlp for analysis, or render to a gantt chart)

 ## Things we should do better than previous version